Brand name of the company that manufactures the device.

 1.92 MP (megapixels)

-Information about the maximum resolution available for shooting a video by the secondary camera.
+Information about the maximum resolution of the videos shot by the front camera.

 |640 x 480 pixels|